 With certain techniques, nipples which lack sensation are a possible surgical outcome.
 However, the techniques Dr. Mosser uses allow the patient to maintain a considerable number of nerve endings which Dr. Mosser connects with the sensory nerve within the skin graft material.
 For most patients, the level of sensation that a nipple has postoperatively is similar to the sensation from scratching the skin on the upper chest with a finger before surgery.
 Normal skin sensation is maintained, but it is not the hyper sensation of the nipples that one may have experienced before surgery.
 If a patient is very attached to a high level of sensitivity to the nipples before surgery, it makes sense to consider the Inverted T or Buttonhole procedure as alternatives.

 The Double Incision procedure is the most powerful to achieve the highest degrees of flatness and tightness of the chest.
 Another benefit of this method is that the surgeon is best able to customize the horizontal incision.
 If any of these outcomes are a priority for you, the double incision procedure is a good choice to consider.

 Most patients with a moderate or larger amount of chest tissue will need a significant degree of skin excision.
 Therefore, horizontal incision is pretty much unavoidable.
 However, patients with minimal chest tissue or very elastic skin with no overhang of the breast, might consider either the Keyhole or the Periareolar Incision.

 Ultimately, there is a reason that the Double Incision has stood the test of time.
 It is a reproducible and reliable way to achieve a masculine chest.
 The downsides are minimal and predictable.
 It’s important to carefully consider the trade-offs of this procedure and to know that postoperative satisfaction rates are extremely high for this procedure.

-Here’s an animated video that shows how the double incision FTM mastectomy is done:
+At the top of this page is an animated video that shows how the double incision FTM mastectomy is done.